 Tuition, Fees, and Payments

-The cost of the GFS travel fee varies, depending on the location and the length of your course’s field study.
+GFS travel fees vary by course and will be finalized early in the semester the course runs.
+Total fees depend on the location and the length of the field study.
 The travel fee typically includes:

 In-country ground transportation